moondance-labs/tanssi-docs/builders/interact/substrate-api/sidecar-api.md

 !!! note
     If the current folder does not already have a Node.js project structure, you need to manually created the `node_modules` directory by typing `mkdir node_modules`.

-Substrate API Sidecar v{{ networks.dancebox.substrate_api_sidecar.stable_version }} is the current stable version that has been tested to work with Appchains.
+Substrate API Sidecar v{{ networks.dancebox.substrate_api_sidecar.stable_version }} is the current stable version that has been tested to work with Tanssi Appchains.
 You can verify the installation was successful by typing from the installation directory root:

 ```bash
 node_modules/.bin/substrate-api-sidecar --version